 In the example below I’ve taken a layout, entitled “Hang About”, that I completed several years ago using papers and stickers by Basic Grey.

-The flower embellishment I’ve positioned to the right of the page towards the top so that it forms a triangle with the bird and the journalling sticker.
+I have taken a flower embellishment and positioned to the right of the page towards the top.
+This forms a triangle with the bird and the journaling sticker which draws your eye around the page.

 Trucks & Polish